dart-lang/site-www/src/tools/sdk/_mac.md

   FAQ.](https://docs.brew.sh/FAQ)
 {{site.alert.end}}

-To upgrade when a new release of Dart is available run:
+To upgrade when a new release of Dart is available:

 ```terminal
 $ brew upgrade dart
 ```

-To switch between locally installed dart releases run `brew switch dart <version>`.
-Examples:
+To switch between locally installed Dart releases, use `brew switch dart <version>`.
+Example:

 ```terminal
 $ brew switch dart 2.1.0
 ```

-If you aren't sure which versions of dart you have installed, then run:
+To see which versions of Dart you've installed:

 ```terminal
 $ brew info dart